• Skip to primary navigation

 Chains vs Resistance Bands for Squats Differences

 When you descend in a squat with a chain attached to a barbell, the chain’s load will slowly decrease with deeper hip and knee flexion.
-Then as you stand back up, the chain’s load will slowly increase with your range of motion.
+Then, as you stand back up, the chain’s load slowly increases with your range of motion.

 2. Resistance Bands Are More Radical

-When you squat with resistance bands there’s a higher level of stability needed because the bands are actively pulling you towards the ground versus just hanging from the barbell.
+When you squat with resistance bands, you need a higher level of stability because the bands are actively pulling you toward the ground versus just hanging from the barbell.

 Chains vs Resistance Bands for Squats Difference